Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Because the four cores in the NEO T5 are faster, performance numbers are very similar between the two devices.

 The big difference here is in the operating system.
-The NEO U9-H runs pure Android while the NEO T5 runs Android TV.
+The NEO U9-H runs pure Android, while the NEO T5 runs Android TV.

-For most people, that will sway them in one direction or the other.
-If you’re looking for an inexpensive TV box running the official Android TV operating system, then the NEO T5 is the way to go.
+The NEO T5 is the way to go if you’re looking for an inexpensive TV box running the official Android TV operating system.
 You can check out my review of the NEO T5 here.

 MINIX NEO U9-H vs NVIDIA Shield TV

-Apps are a harder to get if you stick to the Google Play Store, but you can switch to Aptoide or another 3rd party app store and get a better selection fairly easily.
+Apps are harder to get if you stick to the Google Play Store.
+Still, you can switch to Aptoide or another 3rd party app store and quickly get a better selection.

-The Shield TV has official 4K support for Netflix, YouTube and Amazon Prime Video.
+The Shield TV has official 4K support for Netflix, YouTube, and Amazon Prime Video.
 For streamers, that’s usually where the discussion ends.

 The Verdict: Should You Upgrade?